benstemon/dasanthera_novaseq/4_analysis/README.md

-#### Identify gene models in fdM outlier windows (topGO)
+#### Identify gene models in dxy outlier windows (topGO)

 We will use topGO to perform a GO enrichment analysis -- to see whether the genes we identified in our fdM outliers are enriched for particular GO terms compared to the genomic background.

 * outliers.1.
 First, we need to create an input for the genomic background or gene universe.
-See [`3.generate_topgo_background_from_gff3.py`](fdm_outlier_analysis/3.generate_topgo_background_from_gff3.py) for python script to generate this input from the gff file with functional annotations.
+See [`3.generate_topgo_background_from_gff3.py`](dxy_outliers_hybridzone/3.generate_topgo_background_from_gff3.py) for python script to generate this input from the gff file with functional annotations.
 Note that the gff I am using here is a simple grep-filtered version that only contains the scaffolds of interest (this is the most "fair" genomic background to use).
 Usage: `python generate_topgo_background_from_gff3.py -i annot_Pdavidsonii_1mb_genome_FUNCTIONAL-INCLUDED.gff -o topgo_background.tsv`

 * outliers.2.
 Next, identify the genes within the dxy outliers.
-The outlier windows were first identified with [`find_dxy_outliers_hybridzone.R`](find_dxy_outliers_hybridzone.R).
+The outlier windows were first identified with [`find_dxy_outliers_hybridzone.R`](dxy_outliers_hybridzone/find_dxy_outliers_hybridzone.R).
 These should have produced files starting with `"fdm_outliers"` that can then be used with bedtools and a .gff file to identify gene models contained within.

 ```shell
 module load bedtools